 Since as far as we can remember, Windows has provided the ability to start a program minimized, in this case Microsoft Outlook.
 While in this tutorial we will show you how to start Outlook 2007 minimized, this trick works not only with Outlook 2010, Outlook 2003, 2002, 2000, and 97 - it actually works with any program you launch from a shortcut in any recent version of Windows!

-Start by locating the shortcut you use to launch Outlook 2007: this could be a shortcut on your desktop, in the Quick Launch area of the taskbar, or on the Start Menu.
-Right-click on the Outlook shortcut, and choose Properties: Windows will open the properties of the shortcut, and anything we customize from this point only affects the shortcut to the program, not the Microsoft Office Outlook 2007 program itself.
+Locate the shortcut you use to launch Outlook 2007: on your desktop, in the Quick Launch area of the taskbar, or on the Start Menu, etc. Right-click on it and choose "Properties".
+Windows will open the properties of the shortcut, and anything we customize from this point only affects the shortcut to the program, not the Microsoft Office Outlook 2007 program itself.

 And finally, choosing "Minimized" will force Outlook to start minimized to the taskbar, as shown on the screenshot.
 This is of course an option you can re-configure at a latter time, if you decide that you no longer like Outlook 2007 to start as a minimized window.